 For another staycation idea, explore the outdoors.
 Go to your local park or find a new-to-you park near you.
 For fun, try a new activity.
-Go fishing, hiking, biking, running, and more.
-Pack a picnic lunch and plenty of water.
+Go fishing with your favorite Musky Rods and baitcasting reels.

 Make it a Family Movie Day (or Night)